-time convert
+time\convert

-Default Value: Local
+Default Value: Local Valid Values:

-Local The time of log record generation is expressed as a local time, based on the time zone and any seasonal adjustments.
-Time zone information of the application's host computer is used.

-utc The time of log record generation is expressed as Coordinated time format

-Universal Time (UTC).
+local The time of log record generation is expressed as a local time, based on the time zone and any seasonal adjustments.
+Time zone information of the application's host computer is used. utc The time of log record generation is expressed as Coordinated Universal Time (UTC).